ALX2079/MirrorBreaker-Project/README.md

 <br/><br/>
 If using the preexisting account, select the preexisting key pair and security group "launch-wizard-1".
 Otherwise, make a new RSA keypair and hold onto it, and create a new security group with both HTTP (80) and HTTPS (443) ports open, also increase the storage to about 25 to remain under the free limit:
+> [!CAUTION]
+> DO NOT LOSE THE KEY PAIR, or you will have to restart the entire process and take down the server.

 ![image](https://github.com/user-attachments/assets/da1ee96a-5d13-494f-adf7-6d20de2b6e07)

 <br/><br/>